julian-e-negrete/Introduction_to_finance_Coursera/week1/module1.md

 - Lack of uniformity with state laws: LLCs have businesses that span several states which may not receive the same treatment.

 - Unable to issue stock: not suitable for businesses that expect to expand in the future.

+# The Goal of Financial Managment

+- For a public company the goal is to maximize the current share value of the existing stock.

+- if the company does not have stocks traded in the stock market, the goal is to maximize share holder wealth.

+- share holders are owners of the company, if the value of a company grows the shares also worth more.

+- Why maximizing profit not the goal?

+    - the profit is not a accounting term, and is easily manipulated.

+- Is there a conflic between the goal of maiximizing the current value of the stock and other goals, such as employee safety, customer satisfaction and enviromental protection?

+    - In general this goals are not conflicted with each other because the stock market is larger efficient.

+- Who are the stakeholder of a company?
+Employees, customers, suppliers, creditors, and the society.

+## companies are investing in their Employees

+- Offer benefits to employees.

+- Improve the working environment.

+- invest in employee training.

+- Help employees to achieve professional goals.

+## Improve customer satisfaction

+- Deliver high quality products and services.

+- Foster sustained innovation.

+- Remain competitive in the industry.

+# Corporate Governance

+- Corporate governance specifies the system of rules, practices, and procedures by which corporations are managed and controled.

+- Good corporate governance helps the company to achieve its goal.

+- Share holders are the owners of stocks issued by the company.
+Shareholders can be individuals or institutions.

+-  Mayority(> 50%) vs minority(< 50%) shareholders.

+## Shareholders Rights

+- The right to vote on important corporate issues.

+- The right to receive dividends.

+## Board of directors

+- The directors are elected by shareholders to represent the interest of shareholders and make sure that the company's managment acts on their behalf.